-Subscriptions in effect at the end of the prior fiscal year had their assets and liabilities initially measured at the present value of the subscription payments expected over the remaining term of the Subscription after July 1, 2022, plus amounts paid at the beginning of the arrangement.
+Subscriptions in effect at the end of the June 30, 2022 had their assets and liabilities initially measured at the present value of the subscription payments expected over the remaining term of the Subscription after July 1, 2022, plus amounts paid at the beginning of the arrangement.
 There were three such agreements in place at June 30, 2022.
 The Subscriptions are largely focused on system security, including a system for monitoring tickets for IT support.
 The initial terms of the agreements ranged from 32 to 59 months at implementation.
 Two of the Subscriptions were paid in full at the beginning of the term so no related subscription liability was recognized.
 The Subscription with a remaining payment obligation does not have a stated interest rate.
-Accordingly, the Library's estimated incremental borrowing rate of 2.88% was used to discount the subscription payments.
-As a result of the implementation at July 1, 2022, the \$74,973 was added for the three right-to-use subscription assets and subscription liability of \$8,213 was added.
-The resulting balance of \$66,760 was recognized as an adjustment to the government-wide net position at July 1, 2022.
-The Subscription liability balance at June 30, 2023 was \$6,232.
+Accordingly, the Library's estimated incremental borrowing rate of 2.88% was used to discount the subscription payments to \$2200 per month.

-During the current year the Library entered into two new Subscriptions.
+During 2022, the Library entered into two new Subscriptions.
 One of the Subscriptions is for secure storage and data protection in the cloud environment and the other provides secure mobile printing capability and a means for processing customer payments.
 The term of each of the agreements is five years.
-One of the Subscriptions was paid at the beginning of the term and the other Subscription will require annual payments.
+One of the Subscriptions was paid at the beginning of the term and the other Subscription will require annual payments of \$37,338.
 The Subscription does not have a stated interest rate.
 Accordingly, the Library's estimated incremental borrowing rate of 2.88% was used to discount the subscription payments.
-The initial liability for the subscription was \$139,060.
-The liability balance remaining at June 30, 2023 was unchanged.